RoboCupatHomeSim/console-simple-tts/README.md

 # Simple Text-to-Speech
-This is a submodule software for the Partner Robot Challenge (Virtual Space) in the World Robot Competition.
+This is a submodule software for the RoboCup@Home Simulation.

 The console application synthesize voice sounds of the given text using SAPI.
 This project generates Interop.SpeechLib.dll for the application.